luigifreda/pyslam/docs/semantics.md

 ### Feature Fusion

-- Features are fused from KPs into MPs using one of the available fusion methods.
+- Features are fused from KPs into MPs using one of the fusion methods available [here](../pyslam/semantics/semantic_fusion_methods.py).

 ### Visualizations